Can I reduce my Council Tax?

 - Class V - The property is lived in by at least one foreign diplomat or specified member of an international organisation.

-If you think you may be entitled to one of the above exemptions you can either complete the Claim Form within useful links, or you may wish to contact us on: 01205 314200 or write to us at the address listed below:
+If you think you may be entitled to one of the above exemptions please contact us on: 01205 314202, or email the revenues team or write to us at Revenues Section, Boston Borough Council, Municipal Buildings, West Street, Boston, Lincolnshire PE21 8QR.

 If you or someone who lives with you has;